List of Kaguya-sama: Love Is War chapters

 Kaguya-sama: Love Is War is a Japanese manga series written and illustrated by Aka Akasaka.
 Akasaka launched the series in the June issue of Shueisha's seinen manga magazine Miracle Jump on May 19, 2015.
 The series switched to the publisher's Weekly Young Jump magazine on March 24, 2016.
 A special chapter ran in the debut issue of Young Jump Gold on May 18, 2017.
-North American publisher Viz Media announced their license to the series during their panel at San Diego Comic-Con International on July 20, 2017.
+North American publisher Viz Media announced their license to the series during their panel at San Diego Comic-Con on July 20, 2017.